 - successfully divided three multi-jurisdictional, multi-employer pension plans, with members in eight different provinces, in accordance with the then-draft Agreement Respecting Multi-Jurisdictional Pension Plans

-- assisted an Ontario-registered, multi-employer plan in growing from less than 25,000 members to more than 60,000 members while increasing its assets from $300 million to more than $1.6 billion
+- assisted an Ontario-registered, multi-employer plan in growing from less than 25,000 members to more than 88,000 members and pensioners while increasing its assets from about $300 million to more than $2.4 billion

 Doug also represents unions and individual plan members in pension plan disputes and ensures that his clients receive everything they are legally-entitled to receive, and sometimes more.

 Doug is a former journalist, and offshore oilfield worker, who was called to the Ontario bar in 2000 after articling at the firm.
-He is a member of the Financial Services Commission of Ontario’s Multi-Employer Pension Plan Advisory Committee and an enthusiastic, but highly unskilled, golfer.
+He is a member of the Financial Services Regulatory Authority of Ontario’s Technical Advisory Committee for Multi-Employer Pension Plans.